 Window shop at Larimer Square in Lower Downtown (LoDo)

 Larimer Square is one of the coolest places in Denver.
-The creative hub of the city houses some of the city’s original businesses.
-Today, it’s alive with bars, restaurants, and entertainment spaces.
+The creative hub of Downtown Denver houses some of the city’s original businesses.
+Today, it’s alive with bars, restaurants, craft breweries, and entertainment spaces.

 On your way to Larimer Square, you’ll pass through the Central Business District.
 Also known as Upper Downtown, this buzzing area is the place to be if you want to see some of Denver’s top skyscrapers.

 As well as smartly dressed employees rushing to their meetings, you’ll spot fancy hotels and great shopping.
 Drop off any shopaholics in your travel group at 16th Street Mall.
-With over a mile of shops and cafes, though, you might find it difficult to convince them to leave!
+With over a mile of shops and cafes & coffee shops, though, you might find it difficult to convince them to leave!

 While exploring the neighborhood around Larimer Square, shop for handmade Peruvian knitwear, custom dog collars for your pooch, or one-of-a-kind vintage items.
 Or grab a drink outside and soak up the colorful atmosphere.